-Weather: The climate in Bhutan varies from south to north as you go from the Indian plains to the Himalaya and west to east.
+The climate in Bhutan varies from south to north as you go from the Indian plains to the Himalaya and west to east.
 Generally the best times of year to visit western and central Bhutan are during our spring or fall months, however the summer months can be wonderful in central Bhutan and the winter months ideal for parts of eastern Bhutan (with the exception of Merak and Saketang).
 During the months of March-May the wildflowers and rhododendrons are in bloom and you generally get warm weather (highs in the 70s and lows in the 40s) with occasional rainfall.
 The monsoon rains from the plains of India come during the summer months of June through mid-September and it is actually a rather pleasant time of year for day hikes and cultural touring, as there are fewer visitors and the agricultural season is in full swing.
 There is daily rainfall, but typically it doesn’t rain all day, every day.
 During the autumn months, the weather is generally very stable with sunny, bright days and cool nights (60s during the day and 40s at night).
-This is the ideal time of year for trekking although you don’t want to trek at higher altitudes much beyond November, as snowfall can certainly occur in the mountains at this time of year.
-The winter months of December through February are generally dry and cool/cold (in Central Bhutan) and quite pleasant in eastern Bhutan where the elevation is lower and growing season typically goes through the winter months.
+This is the ideal time of year for trekking although you don’t want to trek at higher altitudes much beyond November, as snowfall can set in at higher elevations at this time of year.
+The winter months of December through February are generally dry and cool/cold (in Central Bhutan) and quite pleasant in eastern Bhutan where the elevation is lower and growing season typically extends through the winter months.

-Visas: A tourist visa is required upon entry into Bhutan and our ground partner will apply for these in advance of your trip.
-Contrary to common belief, visas are not restricted and there is no quota at this time for the number of tourist visas issued annually.
+A tourist visa is required upon entry into Bhutan and our ground partner will apply for these in advance of your trip.
+Contrary to common belief, visas are not restricted and there is no quota (at this time) for the number of tourist visas issued annually.
 If you are entering from, and exiting to India, ensure you have a multi-entry visa to India.
 Countries like Thailand and Nepal issue visas upon arrival to citizens of most countries.
 If you are using Singapore or Bangladesh as entry and exit countries, please check visa rules and regulations for those countries.